GUEEN/Algebra/README.md

-# This is a project dealing with finite algebraic structures like groups, graphs, fields, semigroups, posets, etc.
+# This is a project dealing with finite algebraic structures like groups, graphs, posets, etc. up to isomorphism